While many children with ADHD have 20/20 vision, they may still suffer from vision problems that affect their ability to learn.

 How can I help my child?

 LEARN MORE: Vision Therapy for ADHD

-A comprehensive diagnosis can facilitate your child’s academic and personal success.
+A comprehensive diagnosis and treatment of any underlying vision problems can facilitate your child’s academic and personal success.

 What Is ADHD? »